GetOcean/ocean-public-docs/setup-simple-webserver.md

 ---
 layout: page
-title: Setup a simple web server on your Ocean
+title: Setup a static web server on your Ocean
 group: navigation
 ---

 This is a very simple guide that will show you how to setup a simple static web server on your Ocean.

-## Install `http-server`
+## 1. Install `http-server`

 We are first going to install a Node-JS application called `http-server`.
 This application can be used to set up and run a simple static web server from any folder.
 Install it with the following command: